National Bycatch Reduction Strategy

 The United States is a global leader in sustainable fisheries management and protected species conservation.
 NOAA Fisheries’ core mission is to promote productive and sustainable fisheries and conserve and recover protected species—all backed by sound science and an ecosystem-based approach to management.
-The goal of the 2016 National Bycatch Reduction Strategy is to guide and coordinate NOAA Fisheries’ efforts to reduce bycatch and bycatch mortality in support of sustainably managing fisheries and recovering and conserving protected species.
+NOAA Fisheries recognizes that some level of bycatch is inherent in fishing operations.
+With that acknowledgment, the goal of the 2016 National Bycatch Reduction Strategy is to guide and coordinate NOAA Fisheries’ efforts to reduce bycatch and bycatch mortality in support of sustainably managing fisheries and recovering and conserving protected species.
 This 2016 Strategy builds on past and ongoing efforts to reduce bycatch.

 Implementation of this Strategy will occur at the regional, national, and international levels.
 NOAA Fisheries headquarters’ offices, regional offices, and science centers, in coordination with our partners and stakeholders, will develop implementation plans in 2017.